DoD-Platform-One/gitlab/chart/doc/installation/upgrade.md

    1. Set replicas to 0 for the `webservice`, `sidekiq`, and `gitlab-exporter` deployments.
 This will prevent any other application from altering the database while the backup is being restored.
    1. Restore the database from the backup created in the pre stage.
    1. Run database migrations for the new version.
-   1. Unpause the deployments from the first step.
+   1. Resume the deployments from the first step.

    ```shell
    # GITLAB_RELEASE should be the version of the chart you are installing, starting with 'v': v4.0.0